flapjack/flapjack-diner/README.md

 Flapjack::Diner.checks('example.com')
 ```

-The data is returned as a JSON list of strings, where each element is a check name for the provided entity.
+The data is returned as an array of strings, where each element is a check name for the provided entity.

 ```
 // CHECK is a string, e.g. 'ssh', 'ping'